 The Trust does not currently raise funds from the public and it does not employ or engage professional fundraisers.
+Donations to the Trust are currently made through Trinity College.
 Should fundraising activities occur in the future the Trust is committed to avoiding intrusive fundraising approaches and will never apply undue pressure to donate.